Azure/Azure-Sentinel/GettingStarted.md

 **Clean-up**

 After your Pull Request has been merged, you will want to check to make sure it got into the main repository.
-I recommend checking both in the GitHub website and by doing a sync to my local repo and verifying it there.
+I recommend checking both in the GitHub website as well as by doing a sync to my local repo and verifying it there.
 You want to be certain that everything looks right before you delete anything.

 In the website you just go to the Azure/Azure-Sentinel repository under the master branch and make sure you see your new code there.

-In your local repository, make sure you cd to your repository directory (for me it is cd C:\Users\(username)\Documents\GitForks\Azure-Sentinel) and then sync to the upstream master:
+In your local repository, make sure you `cd` to your repository directory (for me it is `cd C:\Users\(username)\Documents\GitForks\Azure-Sentinel`) and then sync to the upstream master:

-Run : git pull upstream master
+Run : `git pull upstream master`

 You should see your content in an update and then in VS Code change to the *master* branch and you should see the updates there.
-Again, you need to see your new content in the master branch, not the seperate branch you created.
+Again, you need to see your new content in the master branch, not the seperate branch you have been working on.

 If you see those update (don’t delete the branch if you don’t!!!), then you can delete the branch you were working on.

-Run : "git branch" to see all your branches
+Run : `git branch` to see all your branches

-Run : “Git checkout master” to switch to your master branch
+Run : `Git checkout master` to switch to your master branch

-Run : “Git branch -d <name of branch>” to delete the branch you no longer need
+Run : `Git branch -d <name of branch>` to delete the branch you no longer need

 **Good Luck and get contributing to the Community!!!**